HamzaAmar/amarpb/data/blogs/scope/index.md

 description: "hello world"
 author: "Hamza Miloud Amar"
 category: " scoop in javascript is the best of javascript and react and you need to learn more about it"
-keywords: ["React" , "Next", "javascript", "Performance"]
+tags: ["React" , "Next", "javascript", "Performance"]
 ---

 # this in javascript